bitrat/alarm-fingerprint/equipment setup and documentation/Equipment and Software setup.md

 #EQUIPMENT AND SOFTWARE SETUP

-1. Base linux used: Ubuntu 16.04
+1. Base linux used: Ubuntu 16.04 (encrypted home directory caused an issue, so use a test PC and don't encrypt home dir)
 2. Install git

     $sudo apt-get install git –y